Lee County Area Farmers

 Clicking on the translation link activates a free translation service to convert the page to Spanish.
 As with any Internet translation, the conversion is not context-sensitive and may not translate the text to its original meaning.
 NC State Extension does not guarantee the accuracy of the translated text.
 Please note that some applications and/or services may not function as expected when translated.Collapse ▲

-Each year in January and February, the group hosts a series of 6 to 7 educational meetings at the McSwain Extension Center in Sanford, addressing relevant topics for the modern producer.
-Topics of interest in the 2020 meeting session included: hemp production and marketing, farm labor updates, fertigation/chemigation, farmland preservation, and tractor safety.
+Each year in January and February, the group hosts a series of six to seven educational meetings at the McSwain Extension Center in Sanford, addressing relevant topics for the modern producer.
 University specialists, area agronomists, and chemical and seed company representatives are frequent speakers at the meetings, providing agronomic, regulatory and market updates each week.

 The Area Farmers Association hosts a family night each year in March, highlighted by a buffet dinner and live and silent auctions.
 Family night also includes the presentation of annual scholarships to the sons and daughters of members that are pursuing advanced degrees.
 Since 2005, over $44,000 have been awarded in funding for higher education for these young folks.